 - Field trips need to take into consideration the risk for food allergen exposure, and parent(s)/guardian(s) must evaluate potential risks when determining whether their child should attend a field trip. - Lunches should be held in a safe place, so students cannot access them until the appropriate time.
-Lunches of students with food allergies should be stored separately to minimize cross contamination. - Based upon the student's IHCP A nurse, or an EpiPen delegated staff, will accompany the class on a field trip and maintain an EpiPen and a copy of the student's Allergy Action Plan.IHCP.
+Lunches of students with food allergies should be stored separately to minimize cross contamination. - A nurse, or an EpiPen delegated staff, will accompany the class on a field trip and maintain an EpiPen and a copy of the student's Allergy Action Plan.